ipld/ipld/selectors/example-selectors.md

 up to the depth limit -- meaning it matches five nodes, instead of the previous example, which matches only the last one.

-In terms of graphsync or other merkleproof applications, the selector will yield the same set, since the set of nodes *considered* for matches is the same as in the previous example.
+Implementations that return all visited notes (and not only the matched ones) will return the same set of notes for both examples.

 ### Getting changes up to a certain one